Missoula floods

-The Missoula floods (also known as the Spokane floods, the Bretz floods, or Bretz's floods) were cataclysmic glacial lake outburst floods that swept periodically across eastern Washington and down the Columbia River Gorge at the end of the last ice age.
+The Missoula floods (also known as the Spokane floods, the Bretz floods, or Bretz's floods) were a series of cataclysmic glacial lake outburst floods that swept periodically across the area that would become eastern Washington, northern Idaho and northern Oregon, and down the Columbia River Gorge at the end of the last ice age.
 These floods were the result of periodic sudden ruptures of the ice dam on the Clark Fork River that created Glacial Lake Missoula.
 After each ice dam rupture, the waters of the lake would rush down the Clark Fork and the Columbia River, flooding much of eastern Washington and the Willamette Valley in western Oregon.
 After the lake drained, the ice would reform, creating glacial Lake Missoula again.

 Early flood stories and postulates

-Indigenous North-American Flood Stories have been passed on for millennia and may have been inspired by firsthand witnesses of the ancient megafloods.
-The Kalapuya people described an "atswin" (flood) in the story of "Panther, coyote, whale’s daughter, the flood, obtaining the fire".
+Native American flood stories have been passed on for millennia and may have been inspired by firsthand witnesses of the ancient megafloods.
+The Kalapuya people described an atswin (flood) in the story of "Panther, Coyote, Whale's Daughter, The Flood, Obtaining the Fire".
 Evidence also comes from local topographic naming.
-The Sahaptin name given to the Rattlesnake Ridge near Hanford is "Laliik," which translates as "stands above the water."
+The Sahaptin name given to the Rattlesnake Ridge near Hanford, Washington is Laliik, which translates as "stands above the water".
 Yet, there is no water around Rattlesnake Ridge today.

-Other early explorers, military, local teachers and scientists had from the beginning ascribed the Scablands to extensive flows of water.
+Some early explorers, military, local teachers and scientists had from the beginning ascribed the Scablands to extensive flows of water.
 Probably the two most germane to the flood story are the 1882 expedition of Lt.
 Thomas William Symons (U.S. Army Corps of Engineers) for naming glacial Lake Lewis and the 1885 explorations of T.C.
-Chamberlin for identifying the source of the floodwater as glacial Lake Missoula.
-In March 1917, Thomas Bonser wrote an article for the The Spokesman-Review about pre-historic Spokane, in which he accurately described what is now called Glacial Lake Columbia.
+Chamberlin for identifying the source of the floodwater as Glacial Lake Missoula.
+In March 1917, Thomas Bonser wrote an article for The Spokesman-Review about pre-historic Spokane, in which he accurately described what is now called Glacial Lake Columbia.
 In 1910, J. Pardee published a paper that identified Glacial Lake Missoula.

-Thomas Large, Alonzo Pearl Troth, Thomas Bonser, Joseph McMacken, and others conducted field work in and around Spokane that led to a deeper understanding of the local geology and paleobotany.
+Thomas Large, Alonzo Pearl Troth, Thomas Bonser, Joseph McMacken, and others conducted fieldwork in and around Spokane that led to a deeper understanding of the local geology and paleobotany.
 Their work made the previous existence of a giant lake in that area widely known not only to scientists, but also to the general public.
-Thomas Large reported in 1922 his own observations regarding glaciations and possible floods in Science and gave the hypothetical lake the name "Lake Spokane".
+Thomas Large reported in 1922 his own observations regarding glaciations and possible floods in Science and gave the hypothetical lake the name Lake Spokane.